linebender/druid/docs/src/lens.md

 ### Composing lenses

-If I told you that the concept of lenses comes from Haskell (the functional megolith), I'm sure you won't be suprised when I also tell you that they really excel when it comes to composition.
+If I told you that the concept of lenses comes from Haskell (the functional megolith), I'm sure you won't be surprised when I also tell you that they really excel when it comes to composition.
 Let's say we have an outer struct that contains an inner struct, with the inner struct containing a `String`.
 Now let's say we want to tell a label widget to display the string as text in a label.
 We could write a lens from the outer struct to the string, which would look something like `f(&outer.inner.text)`, but actually we don't need to do this: we can use the `then` combinator.
 The full example is below

 ```rust
 #[derive(Lens)]